sksanket7/Java8HandsOn/README.md

  <br />

 2. Calling Lambda method
-  - In the existing class we need to first implement the interface.
+  - In the existing class no need to first implement the interface, just assign that lambda expression to the instance of the functional interface.
   - When we call lambda method no need to mention its name and return type.
   - Just have () double brackets if there are no parameters and -> this symbol is required while calling the interface method.
   - Eg.: ``` () -> System.out.println("Implemented interface method using Lambda Expression"); ```